Personal Injury Accidents: Preserve Evidence

 Time is the most important factor when it comes to contacting witnesses.
 People’s attention spans are short and their memory fleeting.
-Make sure to contact and confirm information with any witnesses as soon as possible after an accident.
+Make sure to contact and confirm information with any witnesses as soon as possible after a car, truck or motorcycle accident.

 Document Your Injuries